inflearn logo

 By changing the ID strategy and storage method,

-→ process bulk INSERTs at once with JDBC batching
+→ Process bulk INSERTs at once with JDBC Batch

 Operating Principles of Persistence Context and Flush Mechanism

-"Why are there so many unintended UPDATE queries?" — We no longer leave the 'timing of SQL execution' to guesswork.
-We analyze the internal workings of Dirty Checking and @DynamicUpdate learn the true criteria for using it.
+"Why are there so many unintended UPDATE queries?" — No longer leave 'the timing of SQL execution' to guesswork.
+Analyze the internal workings of Dirty Checking and @DynamicUpdate learn the true criteria for using it.

 Before